schemathesis/schemathesis/docs/cli.rst

 Registering custom checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To use your custom checks with Schemathesis CLI, you need to register them via the ``schemathesis.checks.register`` decorator:
+To use your custom checks with Schemathesis CLI, you need to register them via the ``schemathesis.check`` decorator:

 .. code:: python

     import schemathesis

-    @schemathesis.checks.register
+    @schemathesis.check
     def new_check(response, case):
         # some awesome assertions!
         pass